 Message From the Dean

-Indeed, our world has changed.
-And in many ways for the better, particularly when the majority of us recognize the ramifications of our environmental actions and are committed to changing our behavior to mitigate our negative impact on the interrelated systems of our planet.
-In parallel, we now live in a world where all but a few realize the life-changing enrichment inherent in respecting our diverse and multi-cultural heritage.
-Both of these issues, sustainability and diversity, have a profound impact on the design professions and, by extension, on the way in which we educate.
+All but the most intractable among us recognize the impact we have on our environmental actions and are committed to changing our behavior to mitigate our negative impact on the interrelated systems of our planet.
+In parallel, we live in a world where all but the callous realize the life-changing enrichment inherent in respecting our diverse and multi-cultural heritage.
+Both of these interrelated issues, sustainability and diversity, have a profound impact on the design professions and on the way in which we educate.

 Tim de Noble, AIA